francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/_pages/about.md

 </div>
 <br>

-**Joint Decisions Over Health Insurance: Spouses in the ACA and Medicare Part D**
+**Joint Decisions over Health Insurance: Spouses in the ACA and Medicare Part D**

 <!--**Catastrophic Decisions: Household Reactions When Individual Members Age into or out of Health Insurance Eligibility Criteria**-->